Historical Places to in See Istanbul

 Panorama 1453 Museum

-As the name suggests, the museum is only about the conquest of Istanbul.
+Panorama 1453 Museum, the name suggests, it is only about the conquest of Istanbul.
 The museum is also Turkey's Istanbul Panorama 1453 History Museum also has the distinction of being the first panoramic museum.
 The only covered panoramic museum in the world.

 The museum will be of interest to children as well as adults.
 The details in the museum can be as interesting as the door to a fairy tale for children.
 Since the museum is located within the boundaries of Topkapı Culture Park, it may be possible to unwind at the playgrounds where children can spend time at the end of the trip.